 You can also study this course:

-Do you want to be taught by experienced Psychologists who love what they teach, have extensive experience and help you move forward with your dream career?
-You’ll have that and more as you uncover the depths of the human mind at Buckinghamshire New University.
+Do you want to be taught by experienced Psychologists who love what they teach, offer you professional insight and help you move forward with your dream career?
+You’ll gain knowledge, skills and experience as you uncover the depths of the human mind on our psychology courses.
+You will also be able to take advantage of the specialist facilities that professional psychologists use day to day, including virtual reality facilities, laboratory facilities containing state-of-the-art equipment that track eye movement, emotional response, communication, brain activity and more.

-Our BSc (Hons) Psychology programme is accredited by The British Psychological Society (BPS) and is a recognised qualification by employers throughout the country.
-Upon graduation, you’ll be eligible for the Graduate Basis for Chartered Membership (GBC) and from there you can take steps towards becoming a Chartered Psychologist.
+Most of our specialisms are accredited by the British Psychological Society (BPS) which provides you with a widely recognized qualification throughout the country.
+Upon graduation from a BPS accredited specialism, you’ll be eligible for the Graduate Basis for Chartered Membership (GBC) and from there you can take steps towards becoming a Chartered Psychologist with the BPS.

 The teaching staff are amazing, each module has someone that specialises in the topic area.
 I have always loved psychology and the further along the course, the more freedom there is.
 The option to choose modules in the last year also lets me study exactly what I love.
 Also the smaller number of students means there is always one-to-one support and guidance from teachers.Emma Fraser-Mills